-As the lithium ion battery market evolves, Nano One believes its key opportunities lie in (i) manufacturing of value added and differentiable cathode materials, (ii) enabling lithium feedstocks that others cannot use, and (iii) customizing materials for solid state, fast charging and next generation batteries.
-Nano One is adjusting financial models and development programs to suit.
+As the lithium ion battery market evolves, Nano One believes its key opportunities lie in: (i) manufacturing of value added and differentiable cathode materials; (ii) enabling lithium feedstocks that others cannot use; and (iii) customizing materials for solid state, fast charging and next generation batteries.
+Nano One is adjusting financial models and development programs to pursue these opportunities.

-Nano One intends to leverage progress on these plans and approach potential strategic interests and key market pull players to collaborate as partners in the demonstration pilot.
+Nano One intends to leverage progress on these key opportunities and continues to develop relationships with potential strategic interests and key market pull players to collaborate as partners in the demonstration pilot and in the development of materials for next generation lithium ion batteries.